-- Both the placebo group and those getting GenF20 showed basically the same improvements in memory, energy levels, and sleep quality.
+- Both groups showed similar improvements in memory, energy levels, and sleep quality.
 There were no significant differences between the groups.

-- Compared to the placebo group, people using GenF20 Plus didn't do any better at reducing body weight, percent body fat, waste circumference or body mass index.
+- The GenF20 group didn't do any better at reducing body weight, percent body fat, waist circumference or body mass index.
 In other words, the placebo group did just as well as those getting the supplement.

 These results are odd.
-The study showed GenF20 improved HGH levels (if you 40 or more) but the people didn't seem any better off – after 3 months of use – than those who just got a placebo.
+The study showed GenF20 improved HGH levels (if you were over 40) but the people didn't seem any better – after 3 months of use – than those who just got a placebo.

 Here's what I think.
 One study – positive or not – really doesn't tell us much.
 I think other studies need to be done to get a better idea of what might be happening.
 When I become aware of new studies, I'll update this portion of my review.

 There is research on many of the ingredients in GenF20 Plus.
-Lets look at some of that research now.
-Since the product is a touted to increase human growth hormone, this is what I will look for.
+Let's look at some of that research now.
+Since the product is touted to increase human growth hormone, this is what I will look for.
 Where possible, I'll also look for research involving humans.

 Arginine is an amino acid and is a popular ingredient in HGH and testosterone supplements as well as male enhancement supplements too.
 Some of the products I've previously reviewed that contained arginine include:

 - SeroVital (click to read review)